 The Buddha’s teachings spread peacefully across the Indian subcontinent, and from there far and wide throughout Asia.
 Whenever it reached a new culture, the Buddhist methods and styles were freely modified to fit the local mentality, without compromising the essential points of wisdom and compassion.
 Buddhism never developed an overall hierarchy of religious authority with a supreme head.
 Instead, each country to which it spread developed its own forms, its own religious structure, and its own spiritual head.
 At present, the most well-known and internationally respected of these authorities is His Holiness the Dalai Lama of Tibet.

 - Other Hinayana schools spread to modern-day Pakistan, Afghanistan, eastern and coastal Iran, and Central Asia.
 From Central Asia, they spread into China in the 2nd century CE.
 These forms of Hinayana were later combined with Mahayana aspects that came through this same route from India, with the Mahayana eventually becoming the dominant form of Buddhism in China and most of Central Asia.
-The Chinese form of Mahayana later spread to Korea, Japan, and northern Vietnam.
+The Chinese form of Mahayana later spread to Korea, Japan and Vietnam.

 - The Tibetan Mahayana tradition started in the 7th century CE, inheriting the full historical development of Indian Buddhism.
 From Tibet, it spread throughout the Himalayan regions and to Mongolia, Central Asia, and several regions of Russia (Buryatia, Kalmykia and Tuva).